-WISTA The Netherlands president Sylvia Boer stepped in the shoes of eminent predecessors.
+WISTA The Netherlands president Christel Pullens stepped in the shoes of eminent female predecessors.
 One of them is Karin Orsel, who later became WISTA International president, years ago.
-That does not mean that she lives quietly behind the dikes up North the Netherlands.
-It’s a lady active for the good course of having Women @ the Helm and a tough lady at that!
-Read all about it on LinkedIn and Facebook.
-WISTA welcomes WISTA members to join the groups on these two social media.
+We are talking about hundreds of ladies who are active for the good course of having Women @ the Helm and of proper use of their knowledge and know-how!
+WISTA members are visible and speak their minds in WISTA groups on social media.
+Read all about it on LinkedIn and Facebook, and on its International and Netherlands website. https://wistainternational.com/association/wista-the-netherlands/

-Spinnaker Global Head of Marketing Rachel Morgan recently wrote about the position of women in the maritime industry:
+Spinnaker Global Head of Marketing Rachel Morgan wrote about the position of women in the maritime industry:

 “The shipping industry is tough on women.
 It is very male-dominated, which is entrenched in many parts of the industry.
 It’s notoriously a ‘boys club’ – sons inherit shipping empires from their fathers and grandfathers; from its founding in 1744, women were not allowed on London’s Baltic Exchange trading floor.
 It took one pioneering woman in the 1960s, Inge Mitchell, to be “allowed” in, and even then, they only let her in through the kitchen.
 She is now in her 90s, and still working hard to promote the maritime industry as one of the first female faces of shipping, and was recently named Woman of the Year by the Women’s International Shipping and Trading Association (WISTA).